TUITION GRANT INFORMATION & PAST

 To be eligible to apply for the CSAW Tuition Grant for US Circus Artists of Color you must identify as a person of color who is a citizen, resident alien, or permanent resident of the United States looking to further their education in circus.
 A CSAW Tuition Grant may be applied for to help pay for any circus education related expense.
 This includes, but is not limited to: circus school, application fees and/or audition expenses for pursuing circus school, higher education in circus arts, preparatory programs, pre-professional programs, attending pole or aerial dance studios, private lessons, classes or any other cost which is related to learning in circus.

 The CSAW Tuition Grant Program for U.S. Circus Artists of Color launched in January 2022.
 Originally, CSAW planned to award one grant of $5K to a circus artist in need.
 However, at the discretion of the CSAW Selection Committee, three Tuition Grant recipients were chosen instead, each receiving grants of $5K, $1K and $500 respectively!

-A HUGE thank you to Andrew Dunn for making this possible!
+A HUGE thank you to Andrew Dunn for making the additional 2022 Tuition Grants possible!

 TUITION GRANT RECIPIENTS